csgf/abinitdm-portlet/docs/abinitdm-portlet.rst

 In Fig. 1 is shown how the portlet has been configured to run simulation on the EUMEDGRID-Support e-Infrastructure.

 .. image:: images/ABINIT_settings.jpg
+   :align: center

+   This is the caption of the figure

+   This is the legend of the figure

 2.)
 To configure the application, the following settings have to be provided: